labdao/plex/docs/docs/tutorials/small-molecule-binding.md

 ## Dock the small molecule and protein using Equibind

-With the IO JSON created and pinned to IPFS, we can now submit the job to the LabDAO Bacalhau cluster for compute.
+Now that we've prepared our job instructions, we're ready to dock the small molecule and protein using Equibind.
+With the IO JSON created and pinned to IPFS, we submit the job to the LabDAO Bacalhau cluster for computation.

 ```python
 from plex import plex_run